 Rio's main form of public transport is the bus.
 These always run more frequently during rush hour.
 There are almost four hundred and forty municipal bus lines serving over four million passengers each day, in addition to intercity lines.

 Brazil's public transportation service has been a target of many critics and sparked the 2013 protests that started in São Paulo and spread through the entire country.
 People were unhappy with the fare increases considering the low quality of service available.

 City buses are reasonably cheap, with air conditioned buses costing more than non-air conditioned buses.
 The system is relatively safe by day but less so at night.

-The Metro is Rio's safest and cleanest form of public transport.
+The Metro is Rio's cleanest form of public transport.
 Subway cars can be overcrowded, but the metro is a cheap and fast way to commute.
 It carries 1.1 million passengers per day and is state-owned.

-There are over ninety miles of bicycle paths in the city, mainly along the beaches of Copacabana, Ipanema, Flamengo and Lelbon, as well as a path circling Lagoa.
-An additional ninety miles of path are planned to be finished for this year.
+There are over 450 km of cycle lanes in the city, mainly along the beaches of Copacabana, Ipanema, Flamengo and Lelbon, as well as a path circling Lagoa.

 'Bike Rio' began operations in October 2011.
 This bicycle sharing system is sponsored by the municipal government of Rio de Janeiro in partnership with Banco Itaú.
 The system has 600 bicycles available at 60 rental stations located in 14 neighbourhoods throughout the city.